holyhope/test-wordpress-languages-github-action/README.md

     #
     # Type: multi-line string
     #
-    # Default: all PO files in the source directory
+    # Default: all PO files in the source directory with the same prefix as the POT
+    # file.
     #
     po_path: ""